andypern/iggyworkshop/labs/python.md

 ## Working through the lab

 Now that you have everything setup, you're ready to go through the lab.
 If you get stuck, waive your lab instructor down and they will help get you going.

+## Troubleshooting and gotchya's in jupyter_execute

+1. All variables are globally scoped, even across paragraphs.
+This can wreak havoc if you aren't careful.
+2. If you want to blow away all your variable values, go to the `Kernel` menu, and choose

 ## Additional exercises